 “I’m thinking of signing up with agency XYZ.
 Are they reputable?”

 How the heck do I know?
 And what do you mean by “reputable”?
 Are you asking me if there’s a possibility you might get into a dispute with the agency at some point in the future?
 Probably.
 That’s just the nature of business.
 Are you asking if they’ll go belly up a few years down the road?
 I’m no fortune teller.
 A well-known host agency that was one of the top 50 travel agencies (by sales volume) a few years ago is out of business today.
 Who’d have guessed?

 Remember, in the United States it’s no crime to go bankrupt; it happens all the time.
 If this is a concern, there are ways you can protect yourself – by doing due diligence and by taking out insurance.
 If you think hearing me say, “I haven’t heard any bad reports on them” is a sound basis on which to make a decision, you’re being naive.

-In “How To Choose A Host Agency,” another module of the Home-Based Travel Agent Success Course, I provide an extensive methodology for investigating any host agency, including simple (and more complex) steps you can take to look into the background not just of the host agency but its principles.
+In another module of the Home-Based Travel Agent Success Course, I provide an extensive methodology for investigating any host agency, including simple (and more complex) steps you can take to look into the background not just of the host agency but its principles.

 Remember, you’re in business for yourself.
 It’s your responsibility to look after your own best interests.
 Do your homework and choose wisely.

 “It’s come down to a choice between Agency XYZ and Agency ABC.
 Which one do you recommend?”